School of Applied Social and Policy Sc.

 A further strand of Philip’s work relates to language and identity in public settings.
 He has an interest in the perception of migrant languages in public places and the ways that government and communities deal with linguistic diversity.

-Philip’s grant income totals circa £400,000 from prestigious sources including the British Academy, the National Trust, and the Arts and Humanities Research Council (AHRC).
+Philip’s research has been funded by the British Academy, the National Trust, and the Arts and Humanities Research Council (AHRC).
 He held a prestigious Charlemont Scholarship from the Royal Irish Academy (2015-16).

 His international esteem is evidenced by his roles as an independent expert for the European Commission (Horizon), the National Research Council of Poland and the Velux Foundation, Denmark.